-The paint finish highlighted in blue in the above table was determined to contain low concentrations of lead which are less than or equal to 0.1%.
-This paint finish was observed to be in good condition.
+The paint finishes highlighted in blue in the above table were determined to contain low concentrations of lead which are less than or equal to 0.1%.
+These paint finishes were observed to be in good condition, with the exception of select areas which were observed in poor condition.